lsst-sqre/uservice-ccutter/README.md

 	* Creates a repository on GitHub for the project.
 	* Pushes the project content to GitHub

+### Return Values

+* If the project creation succeeds in pushing this content, the API call itself is guaranteed to return `200 OK`.
+Prior to the push succeeding, the HTTP error codes you'd expect apply, notably `401 Unauthorized` and `500 Internal Server Error`.
+In essence, this means that putting the content on GitHub is the point of no return; after that, you have a project but it might require manual intervention.

-It returns a JSON structure with two fields: `github_repo` contains the HTTPS clone url of the new repository, and `post_commit_error` contains either `null` or a string describing any errors that occurred after the project was pushed to GitHub.
+* Assuming project creation returns a `200 OK`, the body of the response is a JSON structure with two fields: `github_repo` contains the HTTPS clone url of the new repository, and `post_commit_error` contains either `null` or a string describing any errors that occurred after the project was pushed to GitHub.
+For a project type like an LSST Technote, there are several post-commit actions which each have the possibility of failure.
+The point of `post_commit_error` is to return enough information to the user that it is possible to determine what manual actions must be taken to finish creating the project.

 ### Adding new project types